-The fact that a surgical error has occurred doesn’t necessarily mean that a surgeon or specialist was negligent.
-However, in most surgical error cases, it’s relatively straightforward to establish whether there’s a negligence claim.
+The fact that a surgical error has occurred doesn’t necessarily mean a surgeon or specialist was negligent.
+However, in most surgical error cases, it’s relatively straightforward to determine whether there’s a negligence claim.

 - Injury or damage to nerves or vascular structures

 - Bowel and bladder perforations

 - Injury and damage to surrounding tissue and organs